tobeasy/ai_api/readme.md

 # Multi AI client
 This project is a simple client to send requests to multiple AI models via one simple UI.
+Multi round conversations to each AI are supported.
 Currently supported are:
 * gemini-2.0-flash
 * gemini-2.0-flash-lite-preview-02-05